cityofasheville/SAII-SkillsTask/README.md

 * You may use any resources or tools that you like.
 * Feel free to reuse/borrow code (like you would in the real world!)
 * However, the actual work should be done by you.
-* You can ask us questions - We prefer you use this repo's issues as the communications to do it.
+* You can ask us questions - we prefer you use this repo's issues.
 (Email is also fine)

 ##Submissions